helpwave/helpwave/products/impulse/README.md

 #### Fitness

-The physical activity level (PAL[^PAL]) should be used to evaluate the activity level of a person.
-By knowing this a suitable baseline of activity could be inferred for a person.
+The physical activity level (PAL[^PAL]) should be used to evaluate the activity level of a user.
+By knowing this a suitable baseline of activity could be inferred for a user.

 | PAL-Value | activity level                                           | example                                          |
 |-----------|----------------------------------------------------------|--------------------------------------------------|